-Personally, I enjoyed the small class sizes which made it a lot easier to get to know each other and the professors.
+Personally, I enjoyed the small class sizes which made it a lot easier to get to know each other and the lecturer.
 Everyone was on first-name basis and we were all one big community, always willing to help each other out.
-The professors were incredibly experienced and professional, with many years of work experience in their subjects and a passion for teaching.
+The lecturers were incredibly experienced and professional, with many years of work experience in their subjects and a passion for teaching.
 Another highlight was the practical semester at Ashton Media, which I absolutely loved.

 Q: What Lessons Did You Learn From Your Industry Training?